wayne923/leetpython/docs/The-1hr-Guide-To-Python/08_Range.md

     print(number, end=' ')  # Outputs: 0 1 2 3 4 5 6 7 8 9
 ```

 Range supports the standard sequence operations, along with several built-in functions and its own built-in methods.
-All the possible operations supported by range objects can be seen in the table below.
+Most of the possible operations supported by range objects can be seen in the table below.
 Feel free to use this as a resource whenever you need to remember what you can do with a range!

 | Operation | Explanation | Example |
 |-----------|-------------|---------|